shrutiyer/focs-assignments/day5/README.md

 Note 1: The printed value of a lambda expression such as `(lambda (a b) (SUM a b))` depends on the implementation of your interpreter.
 This is an example from my implementation, which represents a function as the lambda form that defined it plus the lookup list at that time.
 I assumed that the lookup list already contained x --> 3 and y --> 2 before the first LAMBDA is evaluated.
 By the time the second LAMBDA is evaluated (in the DEFINE incr line), the lookup list also contains a binding for a —> 6 (but not yet incr --> LAMBDA...

+### Intermezzo: Implementation Hints

+(a) You should use the `operator-association-list` as your initial environment [This was in the solution set to the second homework, if you don’t want to create it yourself.]
+This creates bindings for things like `'ADD` (to scheme’s plus procedure) in the global environment.

+(b) In `evaluate`, if the thing you are handed is a list, you should evaluate the first thing (the operator) and the rest of the things (the arguments), then apply the value of the operator (which might, *e.g.*, be scheme’s plussing thing, but is not `'ADD` any more, since you looked it up) to the values of the arguments.
+This probably means changing your apply-operator to *not* do the lookup-in-the-lookup-list step, since it happened in `evaluate`.
+[Again, feel free to use what was in the prior solution, but remove the lookup/assq bit.]

+(c) In later stages, when you might also have a value that is a closure (*i.e.*, what you get from evaluating a LAMBDA), you can follow the instructions in the current pset for applying those….
+You will do that by extending `apply-operator` to handle the closure case as described there (rather than by creating a new `apply-proc` procedure).

 ### 4. Allow your user to apply `LAMBDA`s